-HIST 3011 [0.5 credit] Medieval Cosmology

-Medieval ideas of the cosmos from Macrobius to Dante.
-(Field a or e).
+HIST 3105 [0.5 credit] Renaissance Europe The political and cultural history of Europe in the fourteenth, fifteenth and sixteenth centuries, with emphasis on the Italian Renaissance and its diffusion into England and France.
+(Field a).
+Precludes additional credit for HIST 2105 (no longer offered).
 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
+Lectures three hours a week.